pymc-devs/pymc-examples/CONTRIBUTING.md

   "Restart & Run All" option before saving.

 * No `pre-commit` errors: see the [Jupyter Notebook style](https://github.com/pymc-devs/pymc3/wiki/PyMC3-Jupyter-Notebook-Style-Guide) (and [Python code style](https://github.com/pymc-devs/pymc3/wiki/PyMC3-Python-Code-Style)) page from our Wiki on how to install and run it.

+* Indicate how are you aiming to update the notebook (i.e. what is the target end column in the tracker).
+The pull request template has a template for this.